currinjs/CurrinJS/aio/content/guide/router.md

 You could try this now and confirm that the  `CrisisCenterModule` loads after you click the "Crisis Center" button.

-To enable preloading of all lazy loaded modules, import the `PreloadAllModules` token from the Angular router package.
+To enable preloading of all lazy loaded modules, import the `PreloadAllModules` token from the Currin router package.

 The second argument in the `RouterModule.forRoot` method takes an object for additional configuration options.
 The `preloadingStrategy` is one of those options.